ngchloe/Lettherebelight/README.md

 •	ControlNet

-•	Textual Inversion (also called embedding)
+•	Textual Inversion (also known as embedding)

 Stable Diffusion and ControlNet are powerful tools with good potential to accelerate the workflow from a basic preliminary Sketchup model view to a visual rendering (albeit draft) of the model in the quickest time possible, with various iterations possible.
 While this already allows for visual renderings to be generated, the objective of this experiment is to further finetune and enhance the visual rendering through the training and use of a Textual Inversion model.

 Thus, this document outlines my attempts at training my own Textual Inversion model in Stable Diffusion (SD) 1.5.
 I trained the Textual Inversion on my RTX3060 (Laptop GPU) with 6GB of VRAM.

-## 02. A Brief Introduction
+## 02. A Brief Introduction: ControlNet and Textual Inversion

 •	ControlNet (https://github.com/lllyasviel/ControlNet)